France: An Ode: Poem

 The poem begins by describing the narrator's feelings about liberty:

 Then the poem describes France at the beginning of the revolution.
 The image, a combination of giant and child, is commonly quoted in political works:

-The poem then criticises Britain for joining tyrannous governments in opposing France:
+The poem then criticises Britain for joining the monarchs of Continental Europe in opposing France:

 When France entered into the Reign of Terror, the narrator describes it as necessary.
 However, the supporters of France were still terrified by the violence while they hoped that liberty would come:

 Then the narrator describes the betrayal he suffered as France invaded Switzerland:

 Themes

 A main focus of France: An Ode is Coleridge's feelings over France's invasion of Switzerland.
 The invasion marked when France became a threat to other nations.
 When positioned between Fears in Solitude and Frost at Midnight, shows the development of Coleridge's feelings from youth.
 It describes how he viewed each stage of the revolution, from hope to horror, and how it caused him to turn from his contemporary politics while still defending liberty.

 The poem, like other poems by Coleridge, connects his political views with his religious ideas.
 Many of the images that he uses to describe the French Revolution are connected to the Book of Revelation.
 Religious Musings shows an early version of the idea that was later developed in France: An Ode.
 Coleridge's interpretation involves a Golden Age that is in a distant future, and that he can only spend his time thinking about what the future would hold.
 The Gothic elements of the poem connect it to many of his other works, including Ancient Mariner, "Ballad of the Dark Ladie", Fears in Solitude, Frost at Midnight, The Nightingale, "Three Graves", and "Wanderings of Cain".